wprusik/businessinsider-ad-remover/README.md

-# businessinsider-ad-remover
+# BusinessInsider AD remover
-A firefox plugin that removes the advertising container at the top of the page businessinsider.com.pl, so it does not take up half of the screen
+A firefox plugin that removes the advertising container at the top of the page [businessinsider.com.pl](https://businessinsider.com.pl), so it does not take up half of the screen.